drewjball/fetch-shelter-listings/README.md

 - User favorites persist between sessions using local storage
 - No env variables needed - API connections are pre-configured
 - Components are designed to be reusable with clear prop interfaces
+- Authentication Issues with Cookies in Safari and Other Browsers:

+Some modern browsers, like Safari, block third-party cookies by default as part of their privacy features (cross-site tracking prevention).
+This can prevent the app from maintaining the logged-in state properly.

+Recommendation: For the best experience, use Chrome on desktop, as it does not block these cookies in the same way.
+If you must use a different browser or device, ensure that cross-site tracking is not blocked.

 ## 📚 API